AldoDominguezCha/LearningNotesAllTopics/GitAndGitHub/GitAndGithub.md

 > **Private**: Private repos are not discoverable by default, they can only be viewed and accessed by the owner and the people that have been granted access.

+- ### Git README files

+README files are used to communicate important information about a repository, including:

+- What the project does
+- How to run the project
+- Why it's noteworthy (the perks and innovations of that package, framework, etc)
+- Who maintains the project

+READMEs are markdown files (**they have an \'.md\' extension**).
+Markdown is a lightweight markup language that provides a simple and convenient syntax to generate formatted text.
+It's a text-to-HTML conversion tool.

+Github will actually look in the root of the repository for the **README.md** file, and it will render it in the main page of the respository.
+It's always a good idea adding a README file to every public repo, since recruiters and other people will be able to obtain a summary of our projects, giving it a professional look.

+- ### Git gists

+Github gists are a simple way to share code snippets and useful fragments with others.

 <div style="page-break-after: always;"></div>

 ## Git commands